jreisinger/docs/data/notes/cs/basics.md

 # Programming languages (PL)

 * formal notations for expressing computations in an exact and unambiguous way
-* every structure in a PL has a precise form (its *syntax*) and a precise meaning (its *semantics*)
+* every structure in a PL has a precise form (its syntax) and a precise meaning (its semantics)

-CPU can only understand a very **low-level** language - machine language.
+CPU can only understand a very **low-level** (machine) language.
 Machine language is created by the designers of the particular CPU.
-Adding two numbers looks like:
+Adding two numbers looks like (instructions and data are really represented in binary notation - sequences of 0s and 1s):

 ```
 load the number from memory location 2020 into the CPU